 Sexual abuse is any forced and unwanted sexual activity.
-Since children are unable to consent, sexual child abuse is any sexual activity, such as molestation, involving a child.
+Since children are unable to consent, sexual child abuse is any sexual activity involving a child.
 Most of the time, the victims of sexual abuse know their attacker and sexual abuse often becomes worse over time.
-A person who has been sexually abused (been subject to molestation or rape) may feel anger, shock, shame, guilt, fear or disbelief.
+A person who has been sexually abused may feel anger, shock, shame, guilt, fear or disbelief.

 If you have been sexually abused, as a child or an adult, you may develop depression, anxiety, poor self-esteem or post-traumatic stress disorder.
-A qualified therapists can help victims of sexual abuse, both children and adults, to recover from the sexual trauma they have experienced.
+A qualified mental health professional can help victims of sexual abuse, both children and adults, to recover from the trauma they have experienced.